VVakko/rpa-address-system/README.md

 ### Testing our API

 We're now ready to test the API we've built.
 Let's fire up the server from the command line.

 ```bash
 $ python manage.py runserver 0.0.0.0:8000
 ```

-We can now access our API, both from the command-line, using tools like `curl`...
+We can now access our API, both from the command-line, using tools like `curl`.

 ```bash
 $ curl -H "Accept: application/json; indent=4" -u admin:"<password>" http://localhost:8000/users/